izotov93/LogNNet/README.md

 A parameter indicating that the data will be shuffled before splitting into training and testing sets.

-16. `noise` (array-like of int or singular int value, optional), default=(0.0, 0.01)

-The parameter containing level noise input data. **When using LogNNetClassifier model is not used.**

 ## Usage

 ### LogNNetRegressor ###